 A 40-year resident of Santa Cruz County, Valerie earned her Bachelor of Arts degree with high honors in art history from UCSC.
 She is married to sculptor Richard Deutsch and serves as the creative director of their studio.
 With sculpture in the collection of the Smithsonian Institution and the de Young Museum, their public art commissions include significant projects for Stanford University’s Schools of Engineering, the Oakland Museum of California, the University of Delaware, and major urban plazas for San Francisco, Oakland, and Washington DC.

 Valerie’s ongoing professional development includes annual visits to a minimum of 20 colleges each year to better understand the right match for her students.
 She stays connected to professionals in the field by attending conferences and workshops all over the country and through her membership in the National Association for College Admission Counseling (NACAC), Western Association for College Admission Counseling (WACAC), Independent Educational Consultants Association (IECA Professional Member) and the Higher Education Consultants Association (HECA).
-In addition, she is an active member of the Consortium of Women in College Counseling (CWICC) and shares resources with college counselors locally through her participation in the Monterey Bay College Counseling Consortium.
+In addition, she shares resources with college counselors locally through her participation in the Monterey Bay College Counseling Consortium.

 The mother of two young adult daughters, Valerie is deeply aware of the importance of nurturing and providing guidance, structure, and motivation to young people as they transition into adulthood.